Should you bother to give gifts?

 Those who reject the economists’ argument might do so by saying that these extra sources of value (to the giver and the recipient) can make giving gifts rational.

 On the other hand, there are some people who give gifts mainly out of social pressure or tradition, who may be better off opting out of doing so.
 It's possible to get stuck in a pattern of mutual expectations that does actually leave everyone worse off.
-Some couples, for instance, who prefer to express their love to each other in other ways and don't tend to value gifts in the first place, make the choice to no longer give each other gifts.
+Some couples make the choice to no longer give each other gifts, for instance, because they prefer to express their love to each other in other ways and don't tend to value gifts.
 If there are ways they can better invest their time and money in strengthening their bond and making each other feel valued and cared for, rather than giving each other gifts, it can be rational in some cases for them to consciously give up gift giving.

 (Rational) Gifts You Can Give